apioo/typeschema-angular-editor/README.md

 Default: false

-Whether it is possible to create operations
+Whether it is possible to manage operations

 ### `importEnabled`

 Default: true

-Whether it is possible to import specifications from the TypeHub cloud platform
+Whether it is possible to import specifications from remote sources

 ### `readonly`